16 January 2018

 German postcard by Netter's Starverlag, Berlin, no. A 1205.
 Photo: Herzog Filmverleih.
 Publicity still for Sie/She (Rolf Thiele, 1954).

-The Land of Smiles
+The land of smiles

-During the 1960s, Wera Frydtberg focused more on TV and appeared in operetta adaptations as Der Vogelhändler/The Bird Seller (Kurt Wilhelm, 1960) and Das Land des Lächelns/The Land of Smiles (Kurt Wilhelm, 1961).
+During the 1960s, Wera Frydtberg focused more on TV and appeared in operetta adaptations such as Der Vogelhändler/The Bird Seller (Kurt Wilhelm, 1960) and Das Land des Lächelns/The Land of Smiles (Kurt Wilhelm, 1961).

 During her career, she also appeared extensively on stage in Vienna at the Akademie-Theater, the Kosmos-Theater and till 1962 at the Theater in der Josefstadt.
-In Germany she played guest parts at the Renaissance-Theater in Berlin, the Komödie Berlin, at the Kleine Komödie in Munich, at the Komödie Düsseldorf, at the Theater Die Kleine Freiheit in Munich and at the Schlosspark-Spielen Wiesbaden.
+In Germany, she played guest parts at the Renaissance-Theater in Berlin, the Komödie Berlin, at the Kleine Komödie in Munich, at the Komödie Düsseldorf, at the Theater Die Kleine Freiheit in Munich and at the Schlosspark-Spielen Wiesbaden.

-More interesting was the drama Das Glück läuft hinterher/Happiness is running afterwards (Peter Beauvais, 1963), which follows the life of several different people in 1960s in Germany for a few days.
+In the cinema, she appeared in such mediocre fare as the Austrian Schlagerfilm Sing, aber spiel nicht mit mir/Sing but Don’t Play with Me (Kurt Nachmann, 1963) with Adrian Hoven.
+More interesting was the drama Das Glück läuft hinterher/Happiness is Running Afterwards (Peter Beauvais, 1963), which follows the life of several different people in the 1960s in Germany for a few days.

-Her final feature film was the comedy Mein Onkel Theodor oder Wie man viel Geld im Schlaf verdient/My uncle Theodor (Gustav Ehmck, 1975) with Gert Fröbe and Barbara Rütting.
+She guest-starred in popular Krimi series like Der Kommissar/The Commissioner (1972-1973) and Ein Fall für zwei/A case for two (1982).
+Her final feature film was the comedy Mein Onkel Theodor oder Wie man viel Geld im Schlaf verdient/My Uncle Theodor (Gustav Ehmck, 1975) with Gert Fröbe and Barbara Rütting.
 Her last screen appearance was in the Krimi series München 7/Munich 7 (2006).

 Wera Frydtberg

 East-German postcard by VEB Progress Film-Vertrieb, Berlin, no. 34/327, 1957.
 Photo: Real-Film.
-Publicity still for Die tolle Lola/The great Lola (Hans Deppe, 1954).
+Publicity still for Die tolle Lola/The Great Lola (Hans Deppe, 1954).

 Wera Frydtberg